minormending/protobuf2arr/README.md

 # Installation

-You can install the package directly from github via:
+You can install the package directly from pypi:
 ```
 pip install protobuf2arr
 ```